-Session 1: Introduction: the development of EU competences, powers and instruments and instruments and overcoming geographical silos.
+Session 1: Introduction: the development of EU competences, powers and instruments in the field of external relations, from Rome to Lisbon Session 2 The current EU's external relations legal architecture: an excessive or a necessary differentiation?
+Case Study: The European Neighbourhood Policy and instruments and overcoming geographical silos.
 Case Study: the neighbours of